-- 15. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - No exceptions were found as a result of this procedure. - 16.
+- 16. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - No exceptions were found as a result of this procedure. - 17.
 Randomly select one pay period during the fiscal period.
-For the 5 employees or officials selected under #15 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-(Note: Generally, officials are not eligible to earn leave and do not document their attendance and leave.
-However, if the official is earning leave according to a policy and/or contract, the official should document his/her daily attendance and leave.) - No exceptions were found as a result of this procedure. - b) Observe whether supervisors approved the attendance and leave of the selected employees or officials. - No exceptions were found as a result of this procedure. - Observe any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - No exceptions were found as a result of this procedure. - d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - No exceptions were found as a result of this procedure. - 17.
+For the 5 employees or officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). - No exceptions were found as a result of this procedure. - b) Observe whether supervisors approved the attendance and leave of the selected employees or officials. - No exceptions were found as a result of this procedure. - c) Observe any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - No exceptions were found as a result of this procedure. - d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - No exceptions were found as a result of this procedure. - 18.
 Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
-Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy. - No exceptions were found as a result of this procedure. - 18.
+Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy. - No exceptions were found as a result of this procedure. - 19.
 Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines. - No exceptions were found as a result of this procedure.